cfhamlet/os-scrapy-kafka-pipeline/README.md

 * ensure base64

-    the bytes type of the item mumber will be decoded by utf-8, if decode fail, the pipeline will use base64 decode the bytes when you set:
+    the bytes type of the item mumber will be decoded by utf-8, if decode fail, the pipeline will use base64 to encode the bytes when you set:

     ```